devleaks/storyrevealerjs/README-yaml.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-"content-type": {{content-value}}
+content-type: {{content-value}}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Content-value is a valid JSON object and its form varies depending on the content-type.
+Content-value is a valid YAML object and its form varies depending on the content-type.

 If a page contains more than one content property, they are displayed in